Brain2Speech/brain2speech.github.io/_algorithms/KNN.md

 <pre data-executable="true" data-language="python">print("code will be placed here!")</pre>
-<p>It is static for now.
-You can activate Thebelab by pressing the button below.
-This will ask <a class="reference external" href="https://mybinder.org">mybinder.org</a> for a Python kernel, and turn the code cell into an interactive one with outputs!</p>
+nder.org">mybinder.org</a> for a Python kernel, and turn the code cell into an interactive one with outputs!</p>
 <p>Try clicking the button.
 The cell will be come active!</p>
 <button id="activateButton" style="width: 120px; height: 40px; font-size: 1.5em;">Activate</button>